ganglem/bachelor-thesis/Bachelor_Thesis_notes/Bachelor Thesis.md

 The first step would be creating multiple different [[Architecture diagrams]].

-Then you have to write a program, which reads files of a vehicle network topology, maps this to a list of entry point and target [[ECU]]s, and generates a list of all possible [[Attack Path]].
+Then you have to write a program, which reads files of a vehicle network topology, maps this to a list of entry point and target [[ECU]]s, and generates a list of all possible [[Attack Path]]
 To get a quick and early result, this list should be sorted by the number of hops over each gateway.

 The next step would be giving each entry point, gateway and connection a [[Rating]] on how big the attack feasibility for this element is.